From The Globe

 La Trappe.

-In 1849 Bishop Loras visited Mount Melleray, Ireland, and expressed a
+In 1849 Bishop Loras visited Mount Melleray, Ireland,

 strong desire to Dom Bruno Fitzpatrick for the establishment of a colony of